-On each interaction with the report in the viewer, the service accesses the cache storage provided in the service's configuration (ReportServiceConfiguration property).
+On each interaction with the report in the HTML5 Viewer, the service accesses the cache storage provided in the service's configuration (ReportServiceConfiguration property).
 The current client ID, instance ID and document ID are used to locate the correct resources for the report and return them to the viewer.

 Important cache management related properties of the IReportServiceConfiguration:

-Gets or sets a value in minutes indicating how long a client(viewer) session will be preserved in the service storage after the last interaction from this client.
-When this timeout expires, there must be registered a new client(viewer).
+Gets or sets a value in minutes indicating how long a client(viewer) session will be preserved in the service storage after the last interaction initiated by this client.
+When this timeout expires, operations with the viewer will not be possible - there must be registered a new client(viewer).

-On navigation to reports via NavigateToReportAction there always will be created a new instance of the target report.
+When you navigate to reports via NavigateToReportAction the Reporting engine always creates a new instance of the target report.